mjonas87/scoutui/README.md

 The Scoutui gem provides a simple, yet powerful visual test framework to help you with an automated visual test strategy.

+This project is still under beta development, but working - the version '1.0.0' will be the first "stable" release.

 ## Installation

 Add this line to your application's Gemfile: